Tushant8853/Agnochatbot/TECHNICAL_REPORT.md

 - **Usage:**
   - All chat requests are routed through Agno, which invokes Gemini for LLM responses and coordinates memory retrieval from Zep and Mem0.
   - Provides hooks for extracting, storing, and visualizing reasoning steps and tool calls.
+- **Default Integration:**
+  - Agno chat is now the default method for all conversations, providing enhanced reasoning capabilities out of the box.

 ---